samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 #### Time-Limited Object Interactions

 When time is short, such as in combat, interactions with objects are limited: one free interaction per turn.
 That interaction must occur during a creature’s movement or action.
-Any additional interactions require the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, as explained in “[Combat](#Combat)” later in this chapter.
+Any additional interactions require the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, as explained in "[Combat](#Combat)" later in this chapter.

 #### Finding Hidden Objects